 When weather conditions are clear, the drive to both resorts is relatively straightforward and affords some great alpine views.

 However, the weather can change quite suddenly, resulting in poor visibility, ice and snow on the roads, strong winds and heavy snowfalls.

 Your safety is always our first priority.
-Even with snow tires and snow chains, when conditions are poor, transfer times to/from the mountain will be slower and your departure may be delayed.
+Even with snow chains, when conditions are poor, transfer times to/from the mountain will be slower and your departure may be delayed.

 We do recommend that you allow plenty of time to ensure you make onward travel connections on time.

 Upon arrival at the resort, there's a good chance it will be cold, and a fair chance (fingers crossed!) it will be snowing.
 We recommend having your snow gear (snow boots (not ski boots!), snow jackets, hat and gloves) with you in the vehicle or already be kitted out in your snow gear so everyone is ready to go when you arrive.
 This is particuarly important if you are travelling with young children.
 Please ensure they are dressed appropriately.